donnadamus/EgoVisionAML/README.md

 For further information on how to properly execute the code, please refer to the [README][vslnet_readme] file contained in the directory.

 ### VSLBase
-The VSLBase model is obtained from the VSLNet baseline by removing the QGH (Query Guided Highlighter) module according its original implementation [[3]](#References) .
-All the modified code can be found under the tag "INFO REMOVED" .
+The VSLBase model is obtained from the VSLNet baseline by removing the QGH (Query Guided Highlighter) module according its original implementation [[3]](#references) .
+All the modified code can be found under the tag **"INFO REMOVED"** .

 ### VSLNet_NonSharedEncoders
 This VSLNet implementations exploits two separated Feature Encoders for textual and visual features (instead of a common one as seen in VSLNet baseline).
-The modified code can be found under the tag "INFO MODIFIED" .
+The modified code can be found under the tag **"INFO MODIFIED"** .

 ## Notebooks